Cognigy/Documentation/docs/en/docs/insights/dashboard-nlu-performance.md

 ### Understood Messages

 Indicates the percentage of understood messages occurred during conversations.
-A calculation example with data visualization in a bar chart you will find in section **Understood/ Misunderstood**.
+A calculation example with data visualization in a bar chart you will find in the [Understood/Misunderstood](#understood--misunderstood-messages) bar chart.

 ### Average Execution Time

-A line chart displaying the average execution time on a timescale.
+Indicates the average execution time on a timescale.

 Formula:

-Average Execution Time = Sum of Execution Times / Total number of inputs
+Average Execution Time = `Sum of Execution Times / Total number of inputs`

-A calculation example with data visualization in a line chart you can find in section **Average Execution Time**.
+A calculation example with data visualization in a line chart you can find in the [Average Execution Time](#average-execution-time-1) line chart.

 ### Avg Intent Score

-The Indicator value shows the average intent score depending on the timeframe setting.
+Indicates the average Intent score depending on the timeframe setting.
 The value indicates the quality of your Agent, how "good" Intents were found in conversations.
-For more information, see [Machine Learning Intents]({{config.site_url}}ai/nlu/nlu-overview/ml-intents/).
+For more information, see [Machine Learning Intents](../ai/nlu/nlu-overview/ml-intents.md).

 ### Max Intent Score

-Indicates how many Intents were matched with 100% efficacy.
+Indicates the number of Intents that were matched with 100% efficacy.

 ## Bar charts